-Ancient Greek Mathematics: Ancient Greece math was always evolving with a lot of founding theories being developed by noted Greek mathematicians.
-The Greek civilization was born during 2800 B.C.
+Ancient Greece math was always evolving with a lot of founding theories being developed by noted Greek mathematicians.
+The Greek civilization was born in 2800 B.C.
 This was also the time when the pyramids in Egypt were being built.

 A number of books on Ancient Greek Mathematics have been found.
 Notable ancient Greek mathematicians wrote these books.
 Eudemus contributed to mathematics by writing on arithmetic, and astronomy.
 Eudemus was Aristotle’s disciple of mathematics.